-- 1. In order to be eligible for admission to the Bachelor's study programmes of the SBE an applicant needs to fulfil the following requirement regarding previous education: - providing proof of having obtained a Dutch VWO degree; or - providing proof of having obtained a non-Dutch 'Dutch VWO equivalent' degree, of which a list is annually published on the UM website; or - providing proof of having obtained a 'UM Foundation Programme' degree. - 2.
-For admission into BSc Business Analytics and BSc Econometrics and Operations Research one of the following minimal mathematics level is required: - a.
-Dutch VWO mathematics level B; - b.
-Belgian ASO with mathematics at least 4 hours per week in the final 2 years.
+- 1. In order to be eligible for admission to the Bachelor's study programmes of the SBE an applicant needs to fulfil the following requirement regarding previous education: - providing proof of having obtained a Dutch VWO degree; or - providing proof of having obtained a non-Dutch 'Dutch VWO equivalent' degree, of which a list is annually published on the UM website. - 2.
+For admission into BSc Business Analytics and BSc Econometrics and Operations Research one of the following minimal mathematics levels is required: - a.
+Dutch VWO mathematics level B; - Belgian ASO with mathematics at least 4 hours per week in the final 2 years.
 KSO, TSO or BSO (BSO only if the student followed the 7th year) is evaluated individually; - c.
 German Zeugnis der Allgemeinen Hochschulreife or an equivalent pre-university high-school diploma with Grundkurs Mathematics up to and including the final year; - d.
-International Baccalaureate from Geneva with Mathematics and Interpretations HL or Mathematics Analysis and Approaches HL or SL is required; - e.
+International Baccalaureate from Geneva with Mathematics Applications and Interpretations HL or Mathematics Analysis and Approaches HL or SL is required; - e.
 European Baccalaureate with mathematics at least 3 hours per week in the final year and an exam; - f.
-British A-level, (I)GCE's and/or AICE with mathematics GCE A level; - g.
+British A-level, (I)GCEs and/or AICE with mathematics GCE A level; - g.
 Other diplomas with an equivalent pre-university high school diploma to the Dutch VWO diploma with a sufficient amount of higher level mathematics education.